PhysicalBit7/notes/docs/OOP/26_Inheritance.md

 };
 ```

-.green[Simple!]
+Simple!
 But, it leads to an issue.

 ---